 National RTAP hosts the State RTAP Managers' Forum, used solely by State RTAP Managers and National RTAP to ask questions and to share information.

-AASHTO’s Standing Committee on Public Transportation (SCOPT), hosts the MTAP (Multi-State Technical Assistance Project) alerts platform.
+AASHTO’s Standing Committee on Public Transportation (SCOPT), hosts the Transit Management alerts platform.
 RTAP Managers can use the platform to share and obtain technical assistance expertise with other RTAP managers around the country.
-RTAP program funds can be used to join MTAP.
+RTAP program funds can be used to join AASHTO Transit Management.

-State RTAP Managers generally attend certain conferences as time and money allow, including the AASHTO/APTA/CTAA State Public Transportation Partnerships Meeting, State Transit Association meetings, CTAA EXPO, and the Rural Public and Intercity Bus Transportation Conference (RIBTC).
-More conferences can be found in the Find Anything Toolkit
+State RTAP Managers generally attend certain conferences as time and money allow, including the AASHTO/APTA/CTAA State Public Transportation Partnerships Meeting, State Transit Association meetings, and the CTAA EXPO.
+More conferences can be found in the Find Anything Toolkit.

 In the past, National RTAP has held a State RTAP Manager webinar series.
 Although the series is currently not running, RTAP managers can watch archived webinars.